birkholz/lionbot/README.md

 #### Role Management

+* In order for the bot to assign roles, its role must be higher in the role list than all the roles it will need to change (so put it beneath admin/moderator, but above all notifier roles)

 Type `!lion roles ` in a channel.
 The bot will post a message informing users they can react to the message to change their roles.
 These roles will be used for @ mentions when videos are posted or NL goes live on Twitch.
-If a user does not want to be mentioned anymore, they can remove their reaction from the message to remove the role from themselves.
+If a user does not want to be mentioned anymore, they can re-react to the message to remove the role from themselves.

 ### Commands